Arema F.C.: In the '80s

-Galatama Era
+Galatama era

-At the beginning of Arema's Galatama participation, the guerrilla-style search for professional-quality players took place one month before Arema was officially established.
+At the beginning of Arema's Galatama participation, the guerrilla-style search for professional-quality players took place.
 Arema tried to convince players of existing clubs to join, including Maryanto from Persema, Kusnadi Kamaludin from Armada, Mahdi Haris from Arseto, Jamrawi and Yohanes Geohera from Mitra Surabaya and goalkeeper Dony Latuperisa who was then undergoing PSSI suspension.
-A former Indonesian national team coach, Sinyo Aliandoe, also agreed to join.
-For their first accommodation, Arema players used military barracks provided by the Indonesian air force, which runs Malang's Abdul Rachman Saleh Airport.
-The airbase's grass field was also used as a training ground.
+A former national team coach Sinyo Aliandoe also agreed to join.
+For their first accommodation, Arema players used military barracks provided by the air force at Malang's Abdul Rachman Saleh Airport.
+The airbase's field was also used as a training ground.

-Arema faced numerous financial issues until Acub Zaenal became its stable financier and protector.
 Arema's Galatama achievements were initially erratic, although it never inhabited the bottom of the table.
-In almost every Galatama season, Arema never could stay long at the top.
 Nevertheless, Arema won the 1992 Galatama competition.
 At that time, the players included Indonesia national football team regulars Aji Santoso, Mecky Tata, Singgih Pitono and Jamrawi.
-Ever since, Arema has been considered part of the elite group of clubs in Indonesia with fanatical supporters, especially those who embody the youth sub-culture in Malang.
+Ever since, Arema has been considered part of the elite group with fanatical supporters, especially those who embody the youth sub-culture in Malang.

-Liga Indonesia Era
+Liga Indonesia era

 During the Liga Indonesia (abbreviated as Ligina) years from 1994 to 2007, Arema entered the advanced round seven times, including six times in the top 8 (1999–2000, 2001, 2002, 2005, 2006, and 2007).
-Despite its stable achievements, Arema was never free from financial problems.
-Almost every season, this ordeal haunted the club, leading to frequent organizational changes.
+Despite its stable achievements, Arema was not free from financial problems.
 In 2003, Arema experienced severe financial difficulties, which affected the team's performance.
-This led to the management of Arema being handed over to the cigarette manufacturing company Bentoel Group, which runs a factory near Malang, in the middle of the 2003 season.
+This led to the management being handed over to the cigarette manufacturing company Bentoel Group, which runs a factory near Malang, in the middle of the 2003 season.
 However, Arema still could not escape relegation to the Ligina's second-tier.
 That said, Bentoel financing helped Arema to bounce back and win promotion in 2004.
-After its return to the top league, Arema won the Copa Indonesia, the annual knockout tournament for football clubs, consecutively in 2005 and 2006.
+After its return to the top league, Arema won the national cup consecutively in 2005 and 2006.
 Arema's U-18 team also won the Soeratin Cup, the country's main youth tournament, in 2007.
-In 2006 and 2007, Arema and its coach Benny Dollo received awards from Tabloid Bola, Indonesia's leading sports publication, as the best team and best coach, respectively.
+In 2006 and 2007, Arema and its coach Benny Dollo received awards from Tabloid Bola, Indonesia's leading sports publication.